yen010390/yen010390.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to My Page"
+title: "🌟 Welcome to My Page"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# 🌟 Welcome to My Portfolio

-👋 Hi, I'm Dang Thi Hoang Yen
+## 👋 Hi there, I'm Dang Thi Hoang Yen

 An Industrial Engineer passionate about data-driven optimization, sustainable operations, and machine learning applications in production systems.

 ## 💼 About Me
 I am an industrial engineering professional with hands-on experience in manufacturing excellence and supply chain optimization.

 My academic and professional journey has been shaped by my commitment to solving real-world problems with technical innovation and human-centered design.

 ## My experience spans: